ctinnovation/ngx-konva/README.md

 If you need to handle children inside the new component or create more complex shapes please create a specific component for that.
 Extend the `KoNestable` class for each component that should be nestable inside a Layer and provide the `getKoItem` to return the underlying shape.
 By doing that `KoNestable` will take care of adding and destroying the Shape instances your component will use.
 Again, take a look to `KoShapeComponent` to see an example.

-Provide the `KoListenable` if you think that the returned `getKoItem` is compatible with the listeners directives.

 ### Event listeners

 In order to add new event listeners to the shapes see `ko-hover.directive.ts` as an example of an event listener directive.